Summary of changes to the myGov terms of use

 5

-We added that you are responsible for making sure your Digital Identity details are correct and up to date if you use Digital Identity to connect or create your myGov account or link to services.
+We added that you are responsible for making sure your Digital ID details are correct and up to date if you use Digital ID to connect or create your myGov account or link to services.

 Read our full terms of use.